Polarized vs Merged Ranges: The Complete Strategy Guide

 4. Poor Bluff Selection

 In polarized ranges, choosing the wrong hands to bluff with is a major leak.
-Choose hands with no showdown value that block opponent's continuing range.
+Choose hands with no showdown value that block your opponent's continuing range.
+Our guides on poker bluffing strategy and blockers and unblockers cover bluff candidate selection in detail.

 Exploiting Opponents' Range Construction